OpenNebula-unmantained/addon-jclouds4one/README.md

 ## Requirements

-* RHEL-based OS
 * A JClouds CLI, for example [jclouds-cli](<https://github.com/jclouds/jclouds-cli>)

-## Installation
+## Installation by RPM

 Install the package by:

 	$ rpm -Uvh jclouds4one.rpm

+## Manual Installation

+To manually install the Driver, you have to download the repository as a ZIP and perform the following operations:

+	$ unzip jclouds4one-master.zip
+	$ cd addon-hybrid-jclouds-master
+	$ cp src/main/ruby/im_mad /var/lib/one/remotes/vmm/jclouds
+	$ cp src/main/ruby/im_mad /usr/lib/one/mads
+	$ cp src/main/ruby/tm_mad /var/lib/one/remotes/tm/jclouds
+	$ cp src/main/resources/config/im /etc/one/im_jclouds
+	$ cp src/main/resources/config/vmm/jcloudsrc /etc/one/
+	$ cp src/main/resources/config/vmm/vmm_exec_jclouds.conf /etc/one/vmm_exec
+	$ cp src/main/resources/scripts/setup /etc/one/jclouds_setup

 ## Configuration

-Configure the Opennebula installation, adding the Jclouds Information Manager, Virtual Machine Manager and the Transfer Manager.
+Configure the Opennebula installation, adding the JClouds Information Manager, Virtual Machine Manager and the Transfer Manager.
 It can be done adding to the file `/etc/one/oned.conf` the following lines:

 	IM_MAD = [
     	name       = "im_jclouds",